LAN property for stochastic differential equations with additive fractional noise and continuous time observation: Introduction

 which should be compared to our expression \eqref{gamma_def}.
 The case where the Brownian diffusion process is observed discretely was solved in \cite{G} using an integration by parts formula taken from the Malliavin calculus.
 Let us also mention that the LAN property is obtained in \cite{CGLL} for some discretely observed fractional noises including fractional Brownian motion.
 This last result is achieved by a direct expansion of log-likelihood functions, plus a thorough analysis based on properties of Toeplitz matrices.

-Finally let us say a few words about the strategy we have followed in order to handle the case of equation \eqref{eq:sde}.
-In order to compare likelihood functions for different values of the parameter, we take the obvious choice of applying Girsanov's theorem for fractional Brownian motion (following the steps of \cite{MN}).
+Let us say a few words about the strategy we have followed in order to handle the case of equation \eqref{eq:sde}.
+In order to compare likelihood functions for different values of the parameter~$\theta$, we take the obvious choice of applying Girsanov's theorem for fractional Brownian motion (following the steps of \cite{MN}).
 We are then left with two technical difficulties in order to get asymptotic results: (i) Handle the singularities popping out of the fractional derivatives in the Girsanov exponent. (ii) Get ergodic results in H\"older type norms for our process $Y$.
 Let us also mention that CLTs for martingales, which were an essential tool in the diffusion case, are unavailable in our fBm situation.

-We sort out this problem by means of Malliavin calculus techniques.
-Specifically, we shall derive some concentration properties for the Girsanov exponent by means of a Poincar\'e type inequality (see relation \eqref{Poincare} below).
-This means that some Malliavin derivatives will have to be conveniently upper bounded, which is a non negligible part of our efforts.
+Interestingly enough, our general Theorem \ref{lan} applies to the fractional Ornstein-Uhlenbeck case (that is, $d=1$ and $b(x; \theta)=-\theta x$ for $\theta>0$.)
+In this context we find (i) That $\Sigma(\theta)$ does not depend on $H$. (ii) That the MLE reaches the lower bound in \eqref{eq:low-bnd-minimax}, and is thus asymptotically minimax efficient.

+Finally, the generalization of Theorem \ref{lan} to a fBm $B$ with Hurst parameter $H<1/2$ is obviously a natural problem to consider.
+To this aim and following the strategy we have just summarized above, one can try to apply Girsanov's transform and ergodic theorems for the solution process $Y$ to~\eqref{eq:sde}.
+Then the main difficulty to implement this strategy stems from the fact that one is always left with evaluations of integrals similar to the right-hand side of relation \eqref{gamma_def}.
+Indeed, when $H<1/2$ it is easily seen that this kind of integral exhibits some divergences as $r_{1}$, $r_{2} \to \infty$, and we haven't found a proper way to cope with this additional difficulty.
+The LAN property for equation \eqref{eq:sde} with $H<1/2$ is thus still an open and challenging question for us.

-Our paper is structured as follows: Section \ref{sec:preliminaries} is devoted to preliminary results, including Malliavin calculus background and the derivation of most of the concentration properties for the process $Y$ needed later on.
+Our paper is structured as follows: Section \ref{sec:preliminaries} is devoted to necessary preliminary results.
 Then we prove Theorem \ref{lan} in Section \ref{sec:proof-main-thm}, following the strategy described above.
+Eventually, in Section 4, we analyze the particular case of the fractional Ornstein-Uhlenbeck process.

 Let us close this introduction by giving a set of notations which will prevail until the end of the paper.

 \begin{notation} We use the following conventions: for 2 quantities $a$ and $b$, we write $a \lesssim b$ if there exists a universal constant $c$ such that $a\le c\,b$.
 In the same way, we write $a\asymp b$ whenever $a \lesssim b$ and $b \lesssim a$.
 If $f$ is a vector-valued function defined on an interval $[0,\tau]$ and $s,t\in [0,\tau]$, $\der f_{st}$ designates the increment $f_{t}-f_{s}$. \end{notation}